Arizona offers the following deductions from federal taxable income.

 According to Instructions for Form 140 “Arizona did not adopt the special federal net operating loss rules for losses incurred during 2008 or 2009. " For calculation information, see Arizona Form 140 Instructions.

-Contributions to 529 College Savings Plan
+Contributions to 529 College Savings Plan or ABLE Account

-You may subtract the amount you contributed to a 529 savings plan of up to $2,000 ($4,000 for married couples filing joint).
+You may subtract the amount you contributed to a 529 savings plan or ABLE account of up to $2,000 ($4,000 for married couples filing joint).
 If you are filing separate, the limit of the subtraction is still $4,000 and can be split between the two of you as long as it does not exceed $4,000 per beneficiary.

 Partnership Income Adjustment (negative)